 - The solar panel only weighs about 5 pounds.

-How to Choose the best solar panels for rv and Kits?
+How to Choose the Best RV Solar Panels and Kits?

 Efficiency refers to how well the solar panel takes in power from sunlight.
 Generally, the cheapest solar panels are also the most inefficient, so that they barely get enough power when the sun isn’t shining all that bright.